dhayalramk/dhayalramk.github.io/PHP/FuncationReference/VariableAndTypeRelatedExtensions/Arrays/ArrayFunctions/count.md

 ### Return Values
 _________________

 Returns the number of elements in array_or_countable.
 When the parameter is neither an array nor an object with implemented Countable interface, 1 will be returned.
-There is one exception, if array_or_countable is NULL, 0 will be returned. t
+There is one exception, if array_or_countable is NULL, 0 will be returned.

 ### Examples